 In the East of England the Professional Support and Wellbeing Service (PSW) is an extra layer of support for trainees.
-There are many different reasons that trainees might be put in contact with the PSW including experiencing a significant period of ill health, personal life events such as bereavement and difficulty in passing exams.
-For a further, yet not exhaustive list, click here.
+There are many different reasons that trainees might be put in contact with the PSW including experiencing a significant period of ill health, personal life events such as bereavement, and difficulty in passing exams.
+For a further, yet not an exhaustive list, click here.

 It’s important to be aware of the role of the PSW and what support they can provide if you should need it.
 A list of frequently asked questions can be found here.

 If you believe that you require support from the PSW please arrange to see your educational supervisor who can discuss your concerns and refer you if required.

 Exams can be a source of stress and difficulty for trainees.
 If, like many others, you have failed a part of your postgraduate exams more than twice you are able to self-refer to the PSW for a series of informative exam coaching sessions.
 The self-referral form is located here.